-The first bridge most visitors notice when driving to the Florida Keys is the Jewfish Creek Bridge at MM 107.
-This is at the Southeastern end of the 18 mile stretch and is a short distance, across Lake Surprise, from Key Largo.
+The first moment most visitors notice they have reached the Florida Keys is at the Jewfish Creek Bridge at MM 107.
+This is at the Southeastern end of the 18-mile stretch and is a short distance, across Lake Surprise, from Key Largo.